GoncaloP0710/Obsidian_2ndBrain/5 - Main Notes/Modern Cryptography.md

 - Precise Assumptions
 - Proofs of Security

 Formal definitions give a clear description of the threats considered and the security guarantees desired.
-Provide an away to analyze and evaluate different schemes.
+Provide a way to analyze and evaluate different schemes.
 And provide a way to meaningfully compare schemes.

 A **threat model** specifies the “power” an attacker is assumed to have.

 - Ciphertext-Only Attacks (COA)
 - Known-Plaintext Attacks (KPA)
 - Chosen-Plaintext Attacks (CPA)
 - Chosen-Ciphertext Attacks (CCA)

 Most modern cryptographic constructions cannot be proven secure unconditionally.
 As such, any required **assumptions** should be clearly and precisely stated.
 If we can prove that a scheme satisfies a given definition under some assumptions, then we have a guarantee for its security.

 ## Proofs of Security